 An Introduction to Photo Editing with PhotoLine: Tips and Tricks

 When you paste a layer, layer handles are displayed by default.
-To hide them for the current document, click View Show Layer Handles.
-(You can add it as a button to the toolbar.)
+To hide them for the current document, click View – Show Layer Handles.
+(You can add it as a button to the toolbar, or to the context menu.)
 Unfortunately there is no way to change the default behavior.

 In addition to the Lens Correction filter, the Crop tool, Rectify, and Outline Warping may be used to correct perspective distortion.
 Crop the entire image, or an area slightly larger.
 Then click and drag one of the corner or side points while holding down the Ctrl key (Cmd key).
 Clicking anywhere else rotates the image.
 Rectify (Filter – Digital Camera – Rectify) is a quick but perhaps less precise way to correct perspective distortion; place the four points so they define what should be horizontal and vertical lines.
 Find Outline Warping at Effects – Distort – Outline Warping, and select the rectangle shape.

 To view an image with fewer distractions, click View – Hide Panels/Show Panels.
 (The default keyboard shortcut is F11, which is customizable via Edit – Options – Usage – Keyboard Layout.)

 When making very small adjustments, such as colorizing with a Hue/Saturation layer, or color balancing with curves, it sometimes helps to reduce the opacity of the layer to allow finer control over the adjustments.